Kucoin/kucoin-api-docs/source/localizable/index.html.md

 When the connection is successfully established, the system will send a welcome message.

+<aside class="notice">Only when the welcome message is received will the connection be available</aside>

 **connectId**: the connection id, a unique value taken from the client side.
 Both the id of the welcome message and the id of the error message are connectId.

 **acceptUserMessage**: if the value of acceptUserMessage equal with true, the User Messages can be received.